Travel guide

 Prices: traditional roaming vs. eSIM

-Option Approximate Cost (10 days) Activation Keep your number
+Option Approximate cost (10 days) Activation Keep your number

-Carrier roaming 150-160 CAD Automatic (and dangerous) Yes
+Operator roaming 150-160 CAD Automatic (and risky) Yes

 Local physical SIM Variable + physical store In-store, with passport No